 - a.
-Listed or approved. - b.
+Listed or approved.
+Control unit locations are subject to field approval in accordance with item 5.d by DFD prior to installation. - b.
 Used as the required annunciator panel/unit and silencing switch. - c.
 Connected to building electrical by either hardwiring (requiring a separate electrical permit from the building department) or non-spliced cord and plug connection that is visible from control unit and is labeled and protected from accidental disconnection or damage. - d.
 Labeled and installed in an approved location outside of the potentially CO2 contaminated areas and shall be secured from unauthorized access.
 Buildings with a fire department key box can secure the control unit with a lockable cover whereas all other covers shall be secured with an approved breakable, recordable tie or wire.
-Subject to field approval.
 Ties and wires that have been replaced shall be recorded with the record presented to Denver Fire Department Inspection personnel upon request.